 CIM is the only Institution Statewide and one of the only six in the U.S. to earn the "Recognition of Quality Culinary Education" designation from the Prestigious Global Authority World Association of Chefs' Societies.

 College of Business

-Dean: Na Li, Ph.D
+Dean of the College of Business: Na Li, Ph.D